dododex/help/faq/how-to-tame-dinosaurs-in-ark-survival-evolved-beginners-guide.md

 ---
 layout: faq
-title: How to Tame Dinosaurs in ARK: Survial Evolved
+title: "How to Tame Dinosaurs in ARK: Survial Evolved"
 category: guides
 ---